shalinda-j/CodeOrbit/docs/src/ai/billing.md

 # Billing

 We use Stripe as our billing and payments provider.
 All Pro plans require payment via credit card.
 For invoice-based billing, a Business plan is required.
-Contact sales@zed.dev for more information.
+Contact sales@codeorbit.dev for more information.

 ## Settings {#settings}

-You can access billing settings at [zed.dev/account](https://zed.dev/account).
+You can access billing settings at [codeorbit.dev/account](https://codeorbit.dev/account).
 Clicking the button under Account Settings will navigate you to Stripe’s secure portal, where you can update all billing-related settings and configuration.

 ## Billing Cycles {#billing-cycles}

-Zed is billed on a monthly basis based on the date you initially subscribe.
+CodeOrbit is billed on a monthly basis based on the date you initially subscribe.

 We’ll also bill in-month for additional prompts used beyond your plan’s prompt limit, if usage exceeds $20 before month end.
 See [usage-based pricing](./plans-and-usage.md#ubp) for more.

 ## Invoice History {#invoice-history}

-You can access your invoice history by navigating to [zed.dev/account](https://zed.dev/account) and clicking "Manage" on your subscription.
+You can access your invoice history by navigating to [codeorbit.dev/account](https://codeorbit.dev/account) and clicking "Manage" on your subscription.

 From Stripe’s secure portal, you can download all current and historical invoices.